Faculty

 Owner and Director - Shuffles & Ballet II

-Jana has taught dance in the central Arkansas area for over 40 years and has been the owner and director of Shuffles for thirty-five of those years.
+Jana has taught dance in the central Arkansas area for over 45 years and has been the owner and director of Shuffles for thirty-seven of those years.
 In addition to being committed to offering the highest quality of instruction and the opportunity to experience all forms of dance, she has enjoyed performing in many Arkansas Rep productions, including Sweet Charity, Guys and Dolls, Chicago, Good Woman of Setzuan, A Soldiers Tale, Evita and Into The Woods.
 Jana attended U of A at Fayetteville as a dance major, and while at the U of A at Little Rock she performed in the productions Cabaret and Pippin and was an instructor in the Theatre and Dance Department.
 She has served for many years as director and choreographer for the Arkansas Bar and Pulaski County Bar Association's biannual spoof The Gridiron and worked along side Maestro David Itkin as the stage director for the Arkansas Symphony Orchestra's Christmas Spectacular.
-She has been heavily involved with Ballet Arkansas and has been one of the Nutcracker choreographers for the last five years.
-Most recently she was honored with the 2015 Arkansas Arts Council’s Lifetime Achievement Award in the Arts.
+Miss Jana was honored to receive the 2015 Arkansas Arts Council’s Lifetime Achievement Award in the Arts.

 Allison Stodola Wilson